dannypsnl/dannypsnl.github.io/posts/2018-02-14-sort-by-interface-in-go.md

 // 下略５００行...
 ```

 `maxDepth` detect the size should use heap sort or not.
 The more you should go to read algorithm.
-But you can get the unusual theory from Go's design of `sort` package.
+However, you can get the unusual theory from Go's design of `sort` package.
+Thanks for read.

-Thank for read.

 ### References: